-The Aerovane II being a high performance vane needs speed to show its potential.
-We believe, to achieve optimum performance 295fps is where it really shines.
-However Aerovanes can work well with lower launching speed arrows by offset Aerovane II as much as 1 degree at speed below 265fps.
-Even at slower speeds one should still be able to enjoy tighter groups and silent arrow flight, as they are the original design goals.
+Aerovane II is a high performance vane that needs speed to show its potential.
+Arrow with 295fps is considered to be optimum, however Aerovane can work well with lower launching speed arrows (around 265fps) by offsetting Aerovane II as much as 1 degree.
+Even at speeds below 265fps, Aerovane can still give you tighter groups and silent arrow flight.

-Based on the current field test data, 280fps seems to be a good launching speed for Aerovane II to achieve the maximum potential with straight fletch.
-Around 265fps, half a degree offset work well, and below 220 1 degree seems to work best.
+Based on the current field test data, 280-295 fps is found to be good launching speed for Aerovane II to achieve the maximum potential with straight fletch of Aerovane.
+Arrow with around 265fps, half a degree to 1 degree offset works well.